GL-Li/vimwiki/Rust_language.md

         println!("aaa first element is {ele_1}");
         println!("aaa first element is {aaa.0}"); // error, {...} is a placeholder for a varaible, not a value
         ```
-    - array type can only have elements of the same type and have a fixed length
+    - array type can only have elements of the same type and have a fixed length.
+Arrays live in stack, not heap as the length is fixed.
         ```rust
         // declair an array of type u32 and 5 elements let arr: [u32; 5] = [1, 2, 3, 4, 5];